-This policy is monitored by the PSHE Coordinator and the Headteacher.
+This policy is monitored by the PSHE Coordinator who is the Headteacher.

-It was evaluated and reviewed in consultation with relevant teaching staff and relevant members of the school's Governing Body before being first presented to our Full Governing Body in the Spring Term of 2021 and last reviewed in October 2023.
+It was evaluated and reviewed in consultation with relevant teaching staff and relevant members of the school's Governing Body before being first presented to our Full Governing Body in the Spring Term of 2021 and last reviewed in January 2025.